HELP: answers to all your Rocket Math Online Game questions.

 You then had to verify your email address, by clicking a link on an email we send to you.

 The next step is to to set up the seats and assign the logins for your No risk free trial.

 Step 1.
 Welcome to the Online Game Free Trial: Set up seats

 Start by going to the admin page and logging into your account: https://admin.rocketmath.com

 You should see the welcome pop-up shown here.
 You can set up as many or as few seats as you’d like for your free trial.
 Choose generously–they’re free.
-You will not be able to change the number of seats until, after the free trial, when you will arrange the number of seats for your year’s subscription.
+You will NOT be able to change the number of seats until you arrange the number of seats for your year’s subscription.

 Hit the green “Set up Seats” button to make it happen.

 Step 2.
 Assign student logins to your seats.

 After you have set up seats, and before you have assigned student logins to any of those seats, this dialog box should pop up.
 [If it does not popup automatically, hit the button on your dashboard that says “+ Assign Student Logins” and it will popup.]

 Create logins for up to 30 seats, by…